containerum/webpack-3.8-ssh-solution/README.md

 * Yarn@1.3.2

-To launch this solution on Containerum.com platform use [Containerum CLI](https://github.com/containerum/chkit) `chkit`.
+To launch this solution on [Containerum.com](https://containerum.com/) sign up on the service, download and use [Containerum CLI](https://github.com/containerum/chkit) `chkit`.

 1. Run the Solution with `chkit solution`: